dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

-  - More for architecture manuals:  just because something is in there and your CPU chip claims that it implements that version, it does not mean you have that functionaliy!
+  - More for architecture manuals:  just because something is in there and your CPU chip claims that it implements that version, it does not mean you have that functionally!

     An imperfect safety net for chips: scan the manual for architecture feature registers that you can read to get the list of features the